ealeksandrov/ealeksandrov.github.io/_posts/2013-09-12-restful-api-with-nodejs-plus-mongodb.markdown

 DB objects:

 1. User – a user who has a name, password hash and a salt.
-2. Client – a client application which requests access on behalf of user, has a name and a secret code.
+2. Client – a client application which requests access on behalf of a user, has a name and a secret code.
 3. AccessToken – token (type of bearer), issued to the client application, limited by time.
 4. RefreshToken – another type of token allows you to request a new bearer-token without re-request a password from the user.